Family Lawyer Tampa FL

 - Each spouse’s age

-- Mental and physical condition of each person
+- The mental and physical condition of each person

 - The financial needs of each person such as their income, child support, taxes, assets, and much more.